 3. Pool Patio Material Upgrades

 Let’s be honest.
-There are some decent pool builders in Ashburn, Aldie, or Leesburg, VA in terms of the fact that they’re good at putting in pools.
-But they’re not landscape design experts and they rarely know a lot about patio builds.
+There are some decent pool builders in Ashburn, Aldie, or Leesburg, VA, in terms of the fact that they’re good at putting in pools.
+But they’re not landscape design experts, and they rarely know a lot about patio builds.

 4. Walkways and Steps

-If you’re having a pool installed it’s a great time to also consider renovating existing walkways and steps, or adding them if you don’t have them.
+If you’re having a pool installed, it’s also a great time to consider renovating existing walkways and steps, or adding them if you don’t have them.
 That way, family and guests do not have to traipse through the lawn, driveway, or other areas of your property to get to the pool.

 5. Fire Features Near a Pool